 The alternative to using a PEO is to carry out the standard payroll and HR functions in-house.
 So why pass this to a third party?
-There are pros and cons to engaging a PEO that need to be weighed up before you commit to this option.
+There are pros and cons to engaging a PEO that must be weighed before committing to this option.
 We consider these below.
-In short companies interested in PEO solutions need to consider:
+In short, companies interested in PEO solutions need to consider:

-- How much more what it cost to hire and pay internal employees to pay these tasks?
+- How much more does hiring and paying internal employees for these tasks cost?

 - What are the risks of performing the task internally versus outsourcing it